getodk/docs/docs/central-api-dataset-management.rst

 **GET /projects/{projectId}/datasets/{name}**

+.. raw:: html

-Returns the metadata of a Dataset including properties and forms that create and consume the Dataset.
+  <p>Returns the metadata of a Dataset including properties and forms that create and consume the Dataset.</p>

 .. dropdown:: Request